 The HEASARC is a multi-mission astronomy archive for the EUV, X-ray, and gamma-ray wave bands.
-Because EUV, X and gamma rays cannot reach the Earth's surface it is necessary to place the telescopes and sensors on spacecraft.
-The HEASARC now holds the data from 25 observatories covering and software from many of the older missions were restored by the HEASARC staff. staff.
+Because EUV, X and gamma rays cannot reach the it is necessary to place the telescopes and sensors for these wave bands on spacecraft.
+The HEASARC holds the data from 32 observatories as of March 2015 data and software from many of the older missions were restored by the HEASARC staff.
 Examples of these archived missions include